oliveprice/ttt-revised/README.md

 # ttt-revised

 ## Overview
 This repository contains a static prototype of a Tic Tac Toe game.
-It's a non-functional, static site that serves as a visual to demonstrate the user interface and user experience design of the game.
+It's a non-functional site that serves as a visual to demonstrate the user interface and user experience design of the game.
 It is written purely in HTML, CSS, and JS.

 ## How It Works
 Clicking the buttons regarding the decision of opponent/level of difficulty will begin the process.
 The prototype is structured like a slideshow to simulate the game flow.
 Navigation is facilitated through "next page" and "previous page" buttons, allowing users to move through the game sequence from start to finish.